huggingface/trl/docs/source/how_to_train.md

 # Training FAQ

-## What metrics should I look at?
+## What Metrics Should I Look at?

-When doing classical supervised fine-tuning of language models the loss (especially the validation loss) is a good proxy for how well the training is going.
-However, in RL the loss doesn't tell us much about the model's performance and it's value can go up and down while the performance continues to increase.
+When performing classical supervised fine-tuning of language models, the loss (especially the validation loss) serves as a good indicator of the training progress.
+However, in Reinforcement Learning (RL), the loss becomes less informative about the model's performance, and its value may fluctuate while the actual performance improves.

-For example, the value loss measures how good the model is at predicting the value of each token.
-If the model suddenly gets better at the task the model will likely underestimate the values and the loss increase while the reward continues to climb until learned the new distribution.
+To address this, we recommend focusing on two key metrics:

-The two best metrics to look at are **mean reward** and **objective KL divergence**.
-The main goal is to maximize the reward but at the same time we ideally want to keep the KL divergence between [0, 10] (see below for more info on the KL divergence).
+**Mean Reward**: The primary goal is to maximize the reward achieved by the model during RL training.

-## Why a reference model?
-And what's the KL divergence for?
+**Objective KL Divergence**: KL divergence (Kullback-Leibler divergence) measures the dissimilarity between two probability distributions.
+In the context of RL training, we use it to quantify the difference between the current model and a reference model.
+Ideally, we want to keep the KL divergence between 0 and 10 to ensure the model's generated text remains close to what the reference model produces.

-RL is very efficient and optimizing a reward sometimes at the cost of exploiting the environment in unexpected ways.
-When doing RLHF on language mdoels the reward is usually given by a reward model.
-The reward models are trained predict if a human would rank the models generation high in a comparison with other generations.
-The langauge model we are optimizing against that reward model can learn patterns that yield high reward but are not great language.
-In the best case it could learn that the reward model assigns high rewards to texts with lots exclamation marks or emojis rather than good content.
-In the worst case it can learn patterns that don't resemble natural language at at all but get the reward model to return high rewards (similar to adversarial attacks).
+## Why Do We Use a Reference Model, and What's the Purpose of KL Divergence?

-To counteract this possibility we can penalize the model when it's generation are too different from what it would have generated before the RLHF loop.
-To quantify the difference between the reference and the model we train we use a quantity called KL divergence.
+When training RL models, optimizing solely for reward may lead to unexpected behaviors, where the model exploits the environment in ways that don't align with good language generation.
+In the case of RLHF, we use a reward model trained to predict whether a generated text is highly ranked by humans.

-KL-divergence, also known as Kullback-Leibler divergence, is a measure of how one probability distribution diverges from another.
-It quantifies the information lost when using one distribution to approximate another, providing a non-symmetric measure of dissimilarity between them.
-In simple terms, it helps us understand how different two probability distributions are from each other.
+However, the RL model being optimized against the reward model may learn patterns that yield high reward but do not represent good language.
+This can result in extreme cases where the model generates texts with excessive exclamation marks or emojis to maximize the reward.
+In some worst-case scenarios, the model may generate patterns completely unrelated to natural language yet receive high rewards, similar to adversarial attacks.

-To make sure we stay somewhat close to the text the reference model generates we add the KL-divergence between the active and reference model as an additional penalty to the reward: `R = r - beta * KL` (where `r` comes from reward model).
+To address this issue, we add a penalty to the reward function based on the KL divergence between the current model and the reference model.
+By doing this, we encourage the model to stay close to what the reference model generates.

-## Why is the KL-divergence negative and why is it a problem?
+## What Is the Concern with Negative KL Divergence?

-If you generate text by purely sampling from the model in general things work fine.
+If you generate text by purely sampling from the model distribution things work fine in general.
 But when you use the `generate` method there are a few caveats because it does not always purely sample depending on the settings which can cause KL-divergence to go negative.
 Essentially when the active model achieves `log_p_token_active < log_p_token_ref` we get negative KL-div.
 This can happen in a several cases:

 - **top-k sampling**: the model can smooth out the probability distribution causing the top-k tokens having a smaller probability than those of the reference model but they still are selected
 - **min_length**: this ignores the EOS token until `min_length` is reached. thus the model can assign a very high log prob to the EOS token and very low prob to all others until min_length is reached